NikitaCartes/EasyAuth/README.md

 3. To build run the following command:

 ```
-./gradlew idea
+./gradlew build
 ```

 ## License

-This template is available under the MIT license.
+This project is licensed under the MIT license.